Skip to content

 Market data migrations may seem at first like a purely technical exercise: moving data from one system to another.
 In reality, they are far more complex.
 They affect processes, definitions, governance, and the way teams collaborate.
 Because so many stakeholders, dependencies, and data vendors are involved, many migrations take longer than expected or fail to deliver their intended outcomes.

-In this blog, written in collaboration between BIQH and Viewwave, we share six focus areas that determine whether a migration succeeds not only from a technical perspective but also organisationally.
+In this blog, written in collaboration between BIQH and Viewwave, we share six focus areas that determine whether a market data migration succeeds not only from a technical perspective but also organisationally.
 These are not theoretical success factors, but practical guidelines designed to help organisations ask the right questions before the first dataset is moved.

 Table of Contents